 Import from Confluence

-Easily import your spaces from Confluence to ClickUp.
+Import your spaces and pages from Confluence in a to ClickUp Doc.

 What you'll need